herbermqh/LunarVim/README.md

   everywhere.
 - I've added vertical markers at 80 and 120 characters.
   - Galaxy line displays the current column and line length, these change colour at 80 and 120 characters.
-- The current cursor line is highlighted in red, #605555
+- The current cursor line is highlighted in light red
-- The current cursor column is highlighted in light blue, #483d8b.
+- The current cursor column is highlighted in light blue
-- Whitespace at the end of a line in highlighted in bright Red.
+- Whitespace at the end of a line in highlighted in bright red.
 - Margin:
-  - Current line number is highlighted in Yellow.
+  - Current line number is highlighted in Yellow
-  - Relative line numbers are shown in RoyalBlue1.
+  - Relative line numbers are shown in RoyalBlue
-  - Markers are shown.
+  - Markers are shown
-  - Git changes are shown.
+  - Git changes are shown
-  - Folding marks are also shown in the margin.
+  - Folding marks are also shown in the margin

   <!-- }}}1 -->

 # Galaxy line